Kabe0/deluge-windscribe/README.md

 The location line is optional, but if defined will let you connect to a specific proxy location.
 For options, view the _Windscribe Location Options_ for options.

-### (Optional) Webproxy Configuration
-If WEBPROXY_ENABLED is true, then a web-proxy server to allow you to tunnel your web-browser traffic through the same VPN connection is started.

-The default listening port is 8888.
-Note that only ports above 1024 can be specified as all ports below 1024 are privileged and would otherwise require root permissions to run.
-Remember to add a port binding for your selected (or default) port when starting the container.
-If you set Username and Password it will enable BasicAuth for the proxy.
-Please ensure these variables are set to ensure that the proxy will work:

-- WEBPROXY_PORT
-- WEBPROXY_USERNAME
-- WEBPROXY_PASSWORD
-- PROXY_CONF

 ### 2. Container Command

 To run the docker image, below is the typical configuration...